Protection

 Cosmic Chaos

-In moments of helplessness, introspective and quietness contributed, little by little, strength to thrive and continue with my life.
+In moments of helplessness, introspection and quietness contributed; little by little, strength to thrive and continue with my life.
 I became more aware that We are all our cosmos.
-Although chaotic at times, we remain to have some order and reorganize as necessary to keep balance.
+Although chaotic at times, we continue to have some order and reorganize as necessary to keep balance.

-For this piece, I looked for inspiration in my inner chaotic cosmos, arranging an entropic beaded composition, over the systematic woven wire construction.
+For these pieces, I looked for inspiration in my inner chaotic cosmos, arranging an entropic beaded composition, over the systematic woven wire construction.
 I used the repetition of small elements to create a complex and compacted arrangement.
 With this creation, I wanted to explore feeling in control and finding the beauty witting me, even in the moments of chaos.